merative/acd-containers/src/pages/security/gdpr-considerations.md

 ### Personal data used for online contact with IBM

-Annotator for Clinical Data Container Edition clients can submit online comments/feedback requests to contact IBM about IBM Annotator for Clinical Data Container Edition in a variety of ways, primarily:
+IBM Watson Annotator for Clinical Data Container Edition clients can submit online comments/feedback requests to contact IBM about IBM Watson Annotator for Clinical Data Container Edition in a variety of ways, primarily:

-- Public issue reporting and feature suggestions via IBM Annotator for Clinical Data Container Edition Git Hub portal
+- Public issue reporting and feature suggestions via IBM Watson Annotator for Clinical Data Container Edition Git Hub portal
 - Private issue reporting via IBM Support

 Typically, only the client name and email address are used to enable personal replies for the subject of the contact.
 The use of personal data conforms to the [IBM Online Privacy Statement](https://www.ibm.com/privacy/us/en/).